mathvfx/Notebooks/Python/data_structures/README.md

  1. **_Stack and Queue and Deque_**
     * Understand an object-oriented design method called Abstract Base Class (ABC); how ABC can guarantee that such object will have certain method available in a larger software context; also useful as a "checklist" of what needs to be implemented in an Abstract Data Type (ADT).
     * Understand design and encapsulation differences between Stack, Queue, and Double-Ended Queue.
-    * Possible applications of Queue could be to build and traverse level-order binary tree; using Deque to implement round-robin games and model ticket booth, etc.
+    * Possible applications of Queue could be to build and traverse level-order binary tree; using Deque to implement _round-robin games_ and _modeling ticket booth_, etc.

  1. **_Linked-List_**
     * Understand differences between array and linked-list; pros and cons in terms of memory usage and random access time.